Skip to main content

 Generally, people are first eligible to enroll in Medicare during their Initial Enrollment Period (IEP).
 This period starts either three months before a person reaches their 65th birthday—or after two years if they’ve received Social Security Disability Insurance (SSDI) for 24 months prior to age 65 (they should receive their “Welcome to Medicare” kit in months 21 or 22).

-Why would someone delay Part B enrollment?
+Why would someone not want Medicare Part B when first eligible?

-How the General Enrollment Period works
+How does the General Enrollment Period work?

 People may use the Medicare GEP to enroll at any time during January, February, or March.
 Regardless of when they enroll and which parts of Medicare they choose, coverage starts the month after they sign up.